samjschapiro/cs225_project/admin/Project Proposal.md

 ## Leading Question
 Our leading question is: given the OpenFlights dataset, a database which contains over 10,000 airports across the globe, what is the shortest flight path in miles between any two locations?

-To answer this, we will use Dijkstra's shortest path algorithm, which will take two nodes on a graph as an input and output the shortest path of directed edges between those two nodes.
-We will also solve for a general case (the shortest path between all pairs) using the Floyd-Warshall algorithm.
+To answer this, we will use the Floyd-Warshall algorithm to determine the shortest path between all pairs of airports using the Floyd-Warshall algorithm.
+We'll also use the A* search algorithm to determine whether there is even a path between two airports.

 Each node will represent an airport and each directed edge will represent a route between two airports.
 The weights (distance) of each edge (route) will be determined by the distance in miles of the two vertices (airports) that edge connects.
 We will use the [halversine distance formula](https://www.omnicalculator.com/other/latitude-longitude-distance) to calculate the distance between two airports given their `Longitude` and `Latitude`, both of which are columns in the dataset.